 |

 Frank Sinatra was the essence of cool - the first pop idol, the first entertainer to trigger mass hysteria.
 He seduced impossibly gorgeous women.
 He was an American icon.
-But his career was partly
+But his career was partly made - and

-to get JFK to go easy on organised crime, they sent him the severed,
+JFK to go easy on organised crime, they sent him the severed,

 bloody head of a lamb.
 Did such a supremely talented man really